KyberNetwork/scale-helper-monitor/README.md

 # Scale Helper Monitor

-A monitoring service that checks the `getScaledInputData` function across multiple blockchains and sends Slack alerts when the function returns false.
+A monitoring service that checks the `getScaledInputData` function across multiple blockchains and sends batch Slack alerts when the function returns false.

 ## Overview